f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/Tutorial/Nameservice/Types.md

     _            -> mempty
 ~~~

 As you can see, there is a default instance for those types which have a `JSON` representation as an `Object`.
-The reason that we chose a `JSON` default instance is simply because of support for generics, this is not set in stone.
+The reason that we chose a `JSON` default instance is simply because of support for generics, but this isn't set in stone.

 In the case of `Nameservice`, here is an example of a custom event: